-Public outreach and education campaigns are intended to generate awareness among the target group about the marine environment.
+Public outreach and education campaigns are intended to generate awareness amongst the target groups about the marine environment.
 An appropriate approach to education for environmental awareness is through teaching visitors, students, developers, residents and providers of tourist services how to enjoy their recreational activities in an environmentally friendly way.
-Some of the activities are mentioned in 3.10.1.
+Some of the activities are mentioned in 3.10.3.
 The following are other appropriate activities for reaching and educating the public.